Below you will find guidance and resources to support your return to campus.

 If a student tests positive, am I a close contact?

-- Educate, support, and identify your needs and barriers to self-quarantine, if applicable
+- Educate, support, and identify close contacts’ needs and barriers to self-quarantine, if applicable

-- Connect and refer you to additional resources within the Harvard community, if needed
+- Connect and refer close contacts to additional resources

-- Provide you with return to work/school clearance and instructions
+- Provide close contacts with return to work/school clearance and instructions (only if requested)

 Do I need to take steps to prepare for contact tracing?